subratamondal1/subratamondal1/README.md

 # Welcome to My GitHub Profile 🙏🏼

-I'm SUBRATA MONDAL, a passionate Machine Learning Engineer and a Graduate of Bachelor of Technology in Computer Science Engineering.
+I'm SUBRATA MONDAL, a Machine Learning Engineer with a strong interest in computer vision and natural language processing.
+I hold a Bachelor of Technology Degree in Computer Science Engineering and am dedicated to creating innovative solutions through machine learning and deep learning.

 ## Experience